DanielMcAssey/ImageToPixelData/README.md

 ImageToPixelData (Win32/.NET 2.0)
 ================

-Convert any image supported by .NET 2.0
+Convert any image to per-pixel RGB data supported by .NET 2.0

 INSTRUCTIONS
 ================